-A2: No. After August 15, 2012, if you travel outside of the United States, you will not be considered for deferred action under this process.
+A2: No. After Aug.
+15, 2012, if you travel outside of the United States before USCIS has determined whether to defer action in your case, you will not be considered for deferred action under this process.
 If USCIS defers action in your case, you will be permitted to travel outside of the United States only if you apply for and receive advance parole from USCIS.

-Any travel outside of the United States that occurred before August 15, 2012, will be assessed by USCIS to determine whether the travel qualifies as brief, casual and innocent (see below).
+Any travel outside of the United States that occurred on or after June 15, 2007, but before Aug.
+15, 2012, will be assessed by USCIS to determine whether the travel qualifies as brief, casual and innocent.
+(See below.)

-Note: If you have been ordered deported or removed, and you then leave the United States, your departure may result in your being considered deported or removed, with potentially serious future immigration consequences.
+You should be aware that if you have been ordered deported or removed, and you then leave the United States, your departure will likely result in your being considered deported or removed, with potentially serious future immigration consequences.